websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/advanced-web-content-api.md

 ### Adding the Images to Liferay DXP

-Here, you'll work with a Web Content article with different content fields, including images.
+Here, you'll work with a Web Content article containing different content fields, including images.
 To add these images for the sample Web Content article, follow these steps:

 1. Open the Site menu (![Site menu](../../../images/icon-menu.png)) and go to *Content & Data* &rarr; *Documents and Media*.
 1. Click the *Add* button (![Add](../../../images/icon-add.png)) and select *Multiple Files Upload*.
-1. Drag and drop the `foo.png`, `bar.png`, and `goo.png` images in the [sample project folder](https://learn.liferay.com/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/liferay-m7b2.zip) onto the drop area.
+1. Drag and drop the `foo.png`, `bar.png`, and `goo.png` images from the [sample project folder](https://learn.liferay.com/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/liferay-m7b2.zip) onto the drop area.
 1. Click *Publish*.

 Alternatively, you can use the `Document_POST_ToSite.sh` script to post each image separately using the REST API `Document` service.